-If a nurse is convicted of a crime such as driving under the influence (DUI), that conviction will be reported to the BRN of California, triggering a disciplinary action.
+If a nurse is convicted of a crime such as driving under the influence (DUI), that conviction will also be reported to the BRN of California, triggering a disciplinary action.

-• It constitutes unprofessional conduct;
+- It constitutes unprofessional conduct;

-• It involves the use of drugs or alcohol in a manner that poses a danger to the individual or others; and
+- It involves the use of drugs or alcohol in a manner that poses a danger to the individual or others; and

-• It is conviction for a substantially related crime, which means it indicates actual or potential unfitness in performing nursing duties.
+- It is conviction for a substantially related crime, which means it indicates actual or potential unfitness in performing nursing duties.

-If a nurse is contacted by an investigator via a letter inquiry, a telephone call, or an in-person visit, he or she should not say anything.
+If a nurse is contacted by an investigator via a letter inquiry, a telephone call, or an in-person visit, he or she should not say anything in response without retaining the services of an experienced legal advocate.
 Any details may be used by the BRN to support a formal investigation.
 Enlisting the expertise of The Law Offices of Lucy S. McAllister can take the stress off of the nurse and allow an experienced professional license defense attorney to possibly resolve the matter without any negative impact on the nurse’s reputation and career.